SonnyK33/obsidian/Molecules/2023 Trades.md

 	- that is, short risk is positive carry
 	- inverted yield curve means being long-vol is positive carry

+Themes - (from one note)
+1) Housing
+- lack of supply driving builders to invest in more inventory
+- Affordability at all-time lows

+2) Off-shore drillers
+- Day-rates coming back to pre-crisis levels
+- Many issuers now out of bankruptcy and with better balance sheets
+- Supply of ships is down after extended down-time

+3) US Midstream
+- Could there be stranded midstream infrastructure
+- Credits with LNG exposure could benefit from major secular changes

+4) E&Ps
+- Major dispersion by asset bases

+5) TMT

+- Immense capex on fiber and spectrum
+- Who will be the winners, and will they achieve scale in time?
+- EUR TMT – Telecom Italia
+- German – Tele Colombus?

+6) EM Sovs
+- Many sovereigns shouldn’t have large dollar debt loads, but low rates for so long has encouraged this carry trade
+- Has allowed for large fiscal deficits
+- Little focus on increasing domestic savings rates
+- Capital inflows have bailed out governments and made them look "pro-market"

+7) China
+- Stimulus to housing sector has gone down, and with this, the major tailwinds for Cu, Zn, and iron ore
+-  Investment in EM's will either surge (due to dollar holdings) or their savings glut will continue

+8) Consumer leisure
+- Cruises are economical vs flights right now, but for how long?

+9) Covenants
+- Years of lax covenants will allow various priming actions – including drop-downs
+- That may postpone defaults and lower recovery values
+- Long the lower tiers of debt vs short the more senior tranches, given the ability to issue
+- There will be dispersion here based on actual assets (I.e. just even with RP capacity, they still have to find lenders)

+10) UK shorts?
+- UK Housing Associations and utilities

 Idiosyncratic trades -
 - TMT
 	- DISH